 Michael Benarroch

-• Michael Benarroch became President of the University of Manitoba on July 1, 2020.
+• Michael Benarroch returned to Winnipeg to assume his role as President of the University of Manitoba on July 1, 2020.

 More about Michael Benarroch

 Dr. Benarroch has engaged with the boards of all three universities at which he has worked and has been an active leader in collegial governance.
-He has extensive experience working in unionized universities and has served both as a member of faculty association and the management bargaining teams.
+He has extensive experience working in unionized universities, serving both as a member of faculty association and the management bargaining teams.

-His extensive community service and board experience includes the Premier of Manitoba’s Economic Advisory Council, the Certified Management Accountants of Canada, and the Council of Economic Advisors for the Credit Union Central.
+Dr. Benarroch’s extensive community service and board experience includes the Premier of Manitoba’s Economic Advisory Council, the Certified Management Accountants of Canada, and the Council of Economic Advisors for the Credit Union Central.
 He held a two-year term as chair of Manitoba’s Crown Corporation Council and was chair of the Board of Jewish Education.
-Dr. Benarroch was presented the Shem Tov Award for service to the community by the Jewish Foundation of Winnipeg (2009) and the Honorary Certified General Accountant Award for volunteer service as public representative (non-accountant) from the CGA Manitoba Board of Governors (2010).
+In 2022, he served as a member of the Manitoba Immigration Advisory Council and currently co-chairs the Post-Secondary Presidents’ Council of Manitoba.

 Role of the President